Organic-Code/ImTerm/README.md

 ## extra

-If you want to be able to interact with the terminal directly from you TerminalHelper, you may define the extra method ``void set_terminal(terminal<TerminalHelper>& term)``.
+If you want to be able to interact with the terminal directly from the TerminalHelper, you may define the extra method ``void set_terminal(terminal<TerminalHelper>& term)``.
 This method will be invoked right after the instantiation of ImTerm::terminal if it exists, and the passed reference will be valid throughout the whole lifetime of the terminal.

 # Author